-On May 1, 2022, the Corporation entered into a dealer agreement with J.P.
+The Corporation has a dealer agreement with J.P.
 Morgan Securities, LLC, which allows the Corporation to issue taxable commercial paper notes (commercial paper) with an agreement that the principal amount not exceed \$200.0 million.
 The commercial paper will bear an interest rate as determined by J.P.
 Morgan Securities, LLC at the time of sale and will have maturities not exceeding 270 days from the date of issue.
-During each of the years ended December 31, 2023 and 2022, the Corporation issued commercial paper in \$25.0 million offerings, with no more than \$50.0 million outstanding at any one time.
-The Corporation had no commercial paper outstanding at December 31, 2023, and \$25.0 million outstanding at December 31, 2022.
+During the year ended December 31, 2023, the Corporation issued commercial paper in \$25.0 million offerings, with no more than \$50.0 million outstanding at any one time.
+The Corporation had no commercial paper outstanding at December 31, 2024 and 2023.
 Any commercial paper outstanding is a general obligation of the Corporation, secured on parity with outstanding bonds.